ArgonDesign/alogic/doc/control.md

 - Pipeline `read` statement
 - Pipeline `write` statement

-The remaining statements can be either of a combinatorial or control type, depending on circumstance.
+The remaining statements can be either of a combinational or control type, depending on circumstance.

 Within an entity, a function call to another control function is always a control statement.
-Any other expression when used in a statement position is a combinatorial statement, including calls to built-in functions, port methods and similar accessors:
+Any other expression when used in a statement position is a combinational statement, including calls to built-in functions, port methods and similar accessors:

 <a href="http://afiddle.argondesign.com/?example=control_summary.alogic">Fiddle with this code here.</a>